 School Policy

-Each school shall submit to the Superintendent and Board, for review and comment, its school parent involvement policy, which must meet all legal requirements.
+Each school shall submit to the Superintendent and Board, for review and comment, its school parent and family engagement policy, which must meet all legal requirements.
 This policy shall be developed jointly with, and distributed by the school to, parents of participating students.

-A copy of each school's parent involvement policy and accompanying checklist shall be kept on file in the office of the Student Services Division.
+A copy of each school's parent and family engagement policy and accompanying checklist shall be kept on file in the office of the Student Services Division.

 “Parent” or “Parents” may be interpreted broadly to include grandparents, aunts, uncles, step parents, guardians, or other adults who carry primary responsibility for a child’s education, development, and well-being.